elamurugan/Magento-Like-PHP-MVC-Framework/README.md

 Slim-PHP-MVC
 ============

-	This is Sample employee management Framework with magento like MVC architecture.
+	This is Sample PHP Framework with magento like MVC architecture.

 How to use Slim-PHP-MVC
 =======================